 States have minimum car insurance requirements that you need to meet to be able to register and drive your vehicle.
 These requirements vary by state, with some state minimums being significantly higher than others.

-States specify the type of insurance you need and the minimum car insurance coverage limits that every kind of insurance must have.
-States require you to have insurance that meets these minimum limits to help ensure your and others’ expenses are paid for after an accident.
+States specify not only the type of insurance you need, but also the minimum policy limits that each type of insurance must have.
+States require you have insurance that meets these minimum limits to help ensure both your expenses and others’ expenses are paid for after an accident.

 The minimum requirements in a state like Alaska are much higher.
 Alaska requires drivers to have a minimum of $50,000 in bodily injury liability per person, $100,000 in bodily injury liability per accident, and $25,000 in property damage liability per accident.

-If you’re uncertain of your current limits, log into your online account through your car insurance company or them to speak with a representative.
+If you’re uncertain of your current limits, you can log into your online account through your car insurance company or call the company to speak with a representative.